stefantoncu01/Dice-game/README.md

 # Dice-game
 Interactive game using Python

-I have created an interactive game using Python and OOP that has the following characteristics:
+I have created an interactive game using Python classes that has the following characteristics:
 - the player determines the winning score at the beginning of the game
 - the players (human and computer) have to roll the dice to determine who will start the game
 - the first player will roll the dice.
 If it rolls a double, he must roll again.
 The rolls are added to each player's score.